timeplus-io/docs/docs/server_config.md

 To install it as a systemd service, run `sudo ./bin/timeplus service enable -u user -g user_group`.

 Note:
-1. Root privilage is required to enable the service
+1. Root privilege is required to enable the service
 2. Use the same user/user_group for uncompressing the Timeplus installation package
 3. This command will add a service into `/etc/systemd/system/timeplus.service`.
 When it is successfully installed, it will enable and start the service.
 Later on you can use `systemctl` command to manage the service.